kagsteiner/Wortkunst/README.md

 This game has no login mechanism whatsover.
 Everyone can create games with everyone.
 And for every LLM judging your move you will pay a tiny amount to Mistral.
 Normal players is not a big deal; a full game will cost less than a Euro.
 But there are malicious people on the internet and a script that calls the LLM API just to make you pay is easy.
 I run it on my local server that is not connected to the internet.

 ## More details
-The full spec is found in specification.md - the code was fairly straightforward built by Cursor+GPT5 from this spec. (had to fix two minor bugs)
+The full spec is found in specification.md - the code was fairly straightforward built by Cursor+GPT5 from this spec. (had to fix two minor bugs).